SensehacK/health-sense/CONTRIBUTING.md

 ### Explain if you use any commit message conventions

+Please try to label your commit messages and description as much as possible.

+- feat: A new feature
+- fix: A bug fix
+- docs: Documentation only changes
+- style: Changes that do not affect the meaning of the code (white-space, for matting, missing semi-colons, etc)
+- refactor: A code change that neither fixes a bug nor adds a feature
+- perf: A code change that improves performance

 **Need inspiration?** [1][angular](https://github.com/angular/material/blob/master/.github/CONTRIBUTING.md#submit) [2][node.js](https://github.com/nodejs/node/blob/master/CONTRIBUTING.md#step-3-commit)

 ### Explain if you use any labeling conventions for issues